jasminas6389/sep10-freedom-project/prep/pitch.md

 Then I thought of future technologies that could improve peoples lives.
 The main technology I thought about was a teleportation device.

 Imagine a person having a heart attack gets sent to a specialist in seconds.
 Or a donor organ arrives right away without needing a plane.
 It sounds like a movie, but when every second counts teleportation could save lives.

+Big ideas start with "what if."
+My teleportation device sounds unrealistic now, but every invention once did.

+Thank you